Cookizz/AudioTrackMp3Player/README.md

 # AudioTrackMp3Player
-Extremely simple network mp3 music player for Android using AudioTrack and [jlayer](http://www.javazoom.net/javalayer/javalayer.html).
+An instruction of creating a simple network mp3 music player for Android using AudioTrack and [jlayer](http://www.javazoom.net/javalayer/javalayer.html).

 ## Steps